 For the energy metering devices, many solutions are proposed to provide a robust solution.
-One phase smart energy meters, and three phase smart meters are foreseen to be installed in the circuit panel of the buildings to monitor the energy consumption of the selected intervention spaces in the educational institutions.
+Onephase smart energy meters and three-phase smart meters are foreseen to be installed in the circuit panel of the buildings to monitor the energy consumption of the selected intervention spaces in the educational institutions.
 It must be noted that the final equipment selection will be available after a final on-site audit is conducted and pictures of the circuit panel have been made available.
 Indicative pictures of the equipment planned to be installed are provided below.

-The IoT single phase DIN Rail device that will be proposed is illustrated in Figure 10.
+The IoT single-phase DIN Rail device that will be proposed is illustrated in Figure 12.

-Figure 10.
+Figure 12.
 One phase DIN RAIL energy meter - Qubino

 This IoT device is able to be installed in the circuit board of the pilot site.
-It addresses to single phase loads up to 65 Amperes and it can communicate with Z Wave devices up to 30 meters indoors.
+It addresses single-phase loads up to 65 Amperes and it can communicate with Z Wave devices up to 30 meters indoors.
 Its size is $36 \times 90 \times 64$ mm.

-The Shelly EM is a robust and a single-phase energy metering device that can be used in cases that there is not enough space in the circuit board, and it is demonstrated below Figure 11.
-It is a single-phase Wi-Fi enabled energy metering IoT device which is able to extract information regarding the electrical energy consumption.
+The Shelly EM is a robust and single-phase energy metering device that can be used in cases where there is not enough space in the circuit board, and it is demonstrated below in Figure 13.
+It is a single-phase Wi-Fi enabled energy metering IoT device which is able to extract information regarding electrical energy consumption.
 It can monitor electric loads up to 50 Amperes.
-It has dimensions of 39mm x 36mm x 17 mm and it can operate to temperatures from 0 to 40 Celsius.
+It has dimensions of 39mm x 36mm x 17 mm and it can operate at temperatures from 0 to 40 Celsius.

-Figure 11.
-One phase DIN RAIL energy meter with clamps - Shelly
+Figure 13.
+One phase DIN RAIL energy meter with clamps-Shelly

-The IoT Ecosystem as explained above it is designed to tackle cases where the energy consumption of the intervention spaces is being monitored through three phase dedicated circuit breakers.
-To address those circumstances below is presented the DIN Rail solution in Figure 12.
+The IoT Ecosystem as explained above is designed to tackle cases where the energy consumption of the intervention spaces is being monitored through three-phase dedicated circuit breakers.
+To address those circumstances below is presented the DIN Rail solution in Figure 14.

-Figure 12.
+Figure 14.
 Three phase DIN RAIL energy meter - Qubino